 A week later, Queen's Park were at Tynecastle Park in Edinburgh for a match with Heart of Midlothian.
 It was the first friendly game between the two clubs in eight years.
 A record attendance had been anticipated but, when it was learned on the Friday that Queen's would be without several leading players, interest waned somewhat.
 Nonetheless, there was a good crowd of 8,000 in attendance, despite heavy drizzle at the start of the game.
 Queen's Park took the lead when Wilkie deflected a John Gillespie shot through his own goal but David Russell then headed a deserved equaliser.
 Queen's then applied pressure but Hearts broke away and Willie Taylor gave them the lead with a great strike.
 The home side then went into a 3-1 lead when Andrew Baird failed to stop a soft George Hogg shot.
 After the interval, George McGowan pulled a goal back for the Spiders but a fairly even game ended in a 3-2 win for Hearts.
 By 20 minutes to go, it was so dark that it was almost impossible for the spectators to follow the play.

-St Bernard's from Edinburgh were visitors to Hampden Park on Saturday 2 December.
+St Bernard's from Edinburgh were first time visitors to Hampden Park on Saturday 2 December.
 The match drew a small crowd of around 2,000.
 A frost-covered surface meant that the players had to be cautious with their footing.
 Despite the conditions, Queen's Park played well throughout and had a very comfortable 6-0 victory.
 The scorers were David Muir, Tom Robertson (2), Willie Lambie (2) and George McGowan.
+Walter Arnott turned out for St Bernard's.

 On the following Saturday, Queen's Park were at Parkhead for a friendly match with Celtic.
+This was the first friendly encounter between the sides.
 There was a crowd of 5,000 on a miserable snowy day.
 The two sides served up a high quality game.
 Johnny Madden was on the end of a free kick in ten minutes to open the scoring for Celtic.
 Willie Lambie equalised in 30 minutes from a free kick but Joe Cassidy put the Celts back in front just on half-time.
 Six minutes into the second half, Jimmy Blessington put Queen's 3-1 behind but, almost immediately, George McGowan pulled a goal back.
 Celtic scored again from a scrimmage but McGowan scored his second of the game to make the final score 4-3 for the Parkhead men.

 Queen's Park had been drawn away to Arbroath in the second round of the final stage of the Scottish Cup and the tie took place at Gayfield Park on Saturday 16 December 1893.
+Queen's were without Berry, Smellie and Waddell.
 It was a stormy day with a gale blowing across the ground.
 Queen's struggled on the soft narrow pitch and there was no scoring at half-time.
 The Spiders eventually took the lead in 60 minutes through either David Muir or Jimmy Hamilton.
-Both sides created chances before Queen's Park extended their lead with a goal from Jimmy Hamilton or William Gulliland.
+Both sides created chances before Queen's Park extended their lead with a goal from Jimmy Hamilton or Willie Gulliland.
 Hamilton made the final score 3-0 from a Lambie pass.
 The Arbroath Herald criticised the home side for a lack of fitness - a charge usually levelled at Queen's Park.

 On the Saturday before Christmas, Queen's Park had a friendly game with Heart of Midlothian at Hampden Park.
 A crowd of around 2,000 saw Hearts take the lead against the run of play when Willie Taylor took advantage of a defensive mixup.
 Tommy Waddell hit the bar as Queen's pressed.
 An equaliser eventually arrived through Willie Lambie and then Jimmy Hamilton put the Spiders into the lead when he was quickest to a shot that rebounded off the bar.
 Five minutes into the second half, either Willie Michael or Willie Taylor drew the sides level and then Robert Gray put the Edinburgh men 3-2 ahead with a dipping shot.
 Willie Lambie then scored a splendid goal for Queen's Park but John Walker responded with a fourth goal for Hearts.
 After a great piece of play, Willie Lambie equalised yet again and, when William Gulliland fired home a terrific shot in 87 minutes, it looked as if Queen's had won the game.
 However, Hearts were not finished and Davie Baird scored in the dying seconds to make the final result a 5-5 draw.

 A week later, on Saturday 30 December, Queen's Park welcomed Newton Heath (later renamed Manchester United) to Hampden Park.
 It was the Lancashire club's first visit to Scotland.
 The attendance was affected by the fact that a league match between Third Lanark and Celtic was taking place at nearby Cathkin Park.
-Queen's Park were on the attack from the start, winning corner after corner, but 30 minutes had passed before Jimmy Hamilton opened the scoring with a fine angular shot.
+Only £23 was taken at the gate and Queen's Park had given Newton Heath a guarantee of £40.
+This was the first time Queen's had lost money in a game where a guarantee had been given.
+The Spiders were on the attack from the start, winning corner after corner, but 30 minutes had passed before Jimmy Hamilton opened the scoring with a fine angular shot.
 Newton Heath then came more into the game and equalised through a header from Scotsman Fred Erentz.
 A few minutes later, Jimmy Hamilton headed Queen's Park back into the lead.
 The Spiders were on top in the second half but McNaught struck a fine equaliser for Newton Heath.
 Two minutes later, however, Jimmy Hamilton completed his hat trick with a magnificent shot to give Queen's Park a 3-2 victory.
 The Spiders side was - Baird; Sillars and Smellie; Gillespie, Robertson and Stewart; J Lambie, Waddell, Hamilton, W Lambie and Berry.

 Queen's Park's annual challenge match with Corinthians took place at Hampden Park on Monday 1 January 1894.
 A crowd in excess of 15,000 witnessed the action.
 A well-contested game ended in a 1-1 draw.
 Queen's Park opened the scoring when Corinthians' goalkeeper Leslie Gay fumbled a William Gulliland shot and the ball rolled between the posts.
 The Spiders were well on top but Arthur Henfrey was on the end of a fine cross to draw Corinthians level.
 Only great defence by the visitors prevented Queen's Park from winning the game in the second half.
 A Dyke Berry shot against the bar was the closest that Queen's came.
 The Sportsman said - "But for Gay, the Queen's Park would probably have had a rather easy victory."